Ferry Building

 The Farmers Market

-The CUESA-run Ferry Plaza Farmers Market operates outside along the Embarcadero.
-The Saturday market runs 8am to 2pm and is the largest of the week.
-Smaller markets run Tuesday 10am to 2pm and Thursday 10am to 2pm.
+The Ferry Plaza Farmers Market runs outside along the Embarcadero.
+Saturday 8am to 2pm is the largest; smaller markets run Tuesday and Thursday 10am to 2pm.
 Restaurant cooks shop alongside the public.

 Getting There

 The Embarcadero BART and Muni Metro station is across the street.
-The historic F-Market streetcar line runs along the waterfront to Fisherman’s Wharf and inland to Castro.
+The F-Market streetcar runs along the waterfront to Fisherman’s Wharf and inland to the Castro.

 Explore Nearby